What are Vitreal Floaters?

 What are the chances that Vitreolysis will improve my vision?

 As a result, If you are a good candidate for Vitreolysis, there is an 85 to 90% chance that you will get substantial improvement in your symptoms.
-Sometimes, 2 or 3 treatment sessions are required to get a satisfactory result.
+Sometimes, Dr. Sondheimer requires 2 or 3 treatment sessions to get a satisfactory result.

 How does Vitreolysis work?

 The Yag Laser can vaporize Floaters or push them away from the line of sight into the areas of peripheral vision that are less noticeable.Dr.
 Sondheimer places a contact lens on the eye and is uses it to focus the laser energy on the floater during treatment.
 Direct light alternates with obliquely focused light to better visualize and remove the floaters.

-The lens or the retina of the eye could be injured during treatment.
-Dr. Sondheimer needs to make sure that the Laser is focused away from those delicate structures.
+During treatment, the lens or the retina of the eye could become injured.
+As a matter of fact, Dr. Sondheimer needs to make sure that he focuses the Laser away from those delicate structures.

 modern Vitreolysis Laser vs older lasers

 New Optical Systems have been developed to better align the Aiming Beam of the Laser with the Energy Beam of the Laser.
 The energy of the Laser Beam is more concentrated than with older Lasers.
 New contact lenses have been developed which enable better visualization and treatment of Floaters with the Yag Laser.

-Improvement should be noted within days after Vitreolysis.
+Generally speaking, the patient will note Improvement within days after Vitreolysis.

 Schedule a consultation

 If you are interested in laser vitreolysis and would like more information, contact one of our North Suburban Chicago offices today!
 Call 847-677-2794 to schedule a consultation with Chicago eye specialist, Dr. Stuart Sondheimer.